bonsainoodle/bonsainoodle/README.md

----

 ### Hi there 👋

 #### Mathematics and Computer Science Student | Passionate About Research

----

 ### 💡 **About Me**

-Driven by a passion for mathematics, computer science, and research, I thrive on tackling technical challenges and contributing to innovative projects.
-My diverse experiences span deep learning, AI safety, cryptography, and blockchain development, reflecting my commitment to advancing these fields through collaborative research and development.
+Deeply passionate about mathematics, computer science and research, I thrive on tackling the most technical challenges and seek to gain experience in the research field.
+My interests include deep learning, AI safety, and cryptography, with a commitment to advancing these areas through innovative projects and collaborative research.

----

 ### 🚀 **Current Focus**